AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Empirical Research Design

 This application is tightly connected to the theoretical framework developed in the paper.
 It does not require observing the internal prompts, memory modules, or control logic of every institutional AI agent.
 Instead, it studies a more observable and financially meaningful margin: how markets update beliefs when publicly disclosed capabilities shift expectations about autonomy, workflow substitution, and infrastructure dependence.

 In AFMM terms, the application captures a change in perceived autonomy depth ($A$), workflow substitutability, and execution-relevant capability before large-scale institutional diffusion is directly measurable.
 It therefore functions as a bridge between the architecture discussion in Section~\ref{sec:architecture} and the systemic implications developed in Section~\ref{sec:afmm}.
 If capability news can already reprice adjacent firms through expectations alone, then widespread deployment could plausibly reshape market structure, business-model risk, and concentration dynamics at a larger scale.
+At the same time, this remains a single-channel exercise: it does not test the full AFMM, identify long-run equilibrium effects, or recover the internal decision logic of deployed institutional agents.